 Illustrated Backstage (2008); created steampunk webcomic Puppet Makers; activist and journalist— autobiography Drawing Blood.
+Her website.

 Does Hyperbole and a Half (2009) count as comics?
 It had better.
 Her stories are painfully funny, and her account of depression is the best inside account I've read.

 Created The Less than Epic Adventures of TJ and Amal (2009).
 Amal calls off his arranged marriage, comes out as gay, gets disowned and then drunk, and starts a 3500-mile road trip with TJ.

 The Impostor's Daughter (2009) is cartoony and light-hearted, but tackles a heavy subject: dealing with a father who's colorful, but an entirely unreliable con man.
 She's also created a graphic novel about the Madoff scandal.

 Novelist; wrote Dark Wolverine (2009), Black Widow, Astonishing X-Men; now writing epic fantasy Monstress.

 Game and comic artist; created The Meek (2009), about a young girl who has to save the world, and the sf comic Mare Internum.

 Black Canadian storyboard artist, illustrator, video game designer; created webcomic On the Edge, which say says is based on the question “'If the devil had to get a job, what would it be?'
 My answer was that he would be a therapist.”
 Also made the graphic novel Lover's Leap, about a 19th century suicide.

 Illustrator and cartoonist since 2009; has done covers for Marvel, Disney, and others.